apache/shiro/README-runtime-requirements.txt

 -------------
 Ensure jsecurity.jar and Apache commons-logging.jar are in your application's classpath.

-JDK 1.3 and 1.4 only: you must include retroweaver.jar and its associated dependendencies (they can be found in this distro's lib directory).
+JDK 1.3 and 1.4 only: you must additionally include retroweaver.jar and its associated dependendencies (they can be found in this distro's lib directory).

 Feature-based dependencies
 --------------------------
-- If you want to use JSecurity's enterprise session management:
+- If you want to use JSecurity's enterprise session management (heterogeneous clients, SSO support, etc):
-  .
-JDK 1.5+: include ehcache.jar and backport-util-concurrent.jar
+  . include ehcache.jar and backport-util-concurrent.jar
-  .
-JDK 1.3 or 1.4: include ehcache.jar, backport-util-concurrent.jar

 - JSecurity Web Filter text-based config ('config' init param) in web.xml or JSecurity code Annotations:
   . include Jakarta commons-beanutils-core.jar